John Tang Boyland

 If a student wishes to list me as a reference for employment, they need to sign an authorization form (latex source available too) giving me permission to disclose academic performance.

 John Boyland grew up in rural Northern California and received his Bachelor's degree in 1987 in Mathematics and Computer Science at the University of California, Davis.
 He continued his studies at the University of California, Berkeley under the direction of S. L. Graham.
 He received his Masters and Doctorate in 1989 and 1996, respectively.
 He then worked for two years as a post-doctoral fellow with William L. Scherlis at Carnegie Mellon University.
-He joined the UWM faculty in the Fall of 1998, and was promoted in August 2004.
+He joined the UWM faculty in the Fall of 1998, and was promoted to Associate in August 2004 and to Full in August 2012.
+He spent full-year sabbaticals at Nanjing University in China (2006-07) and at ETH Zurich in Switzerland (2013-14) as a guest of Peter Müller.